NextEra Energy’s debt profile

-NextEra Energy (NEE) had total debt of $29.8 billion on its books as of June 30, 2015.
-Most of its debt ($25.2 billion) is in the form of long-term debt obligations.
+NextEra Energy (NEE) had total debt of $29.7 billion on its books as of September 30, 2015.
+Most of its debt, or $25.6 billion, is in the form of long-term debt obligations.
 The remaining portion is in the form of short-term debt and the current portion of long-term debt.
 NEE had a debt-to-equity (or DE) ratio of 1.33x and a debt-to-market (or DM) capitalization ratio of 0.66x.

 Power companies own large asset bases.
-So another key debt metric in the industry is the debt-to-asset ratio.
-NextEra has a debt-to-asset ratio of 0.4x, which is somewhat higher than the average for the top five players.
-However, its total debt-to-EBITDA (earnings before interest, taxes, depreciation, and amortization) ratio of 3.6x was lower than other players’ except Exelon (EXC) at 3.1x.
+So another key debt metric in the industry is the debt-to-asset ratio, which reflects leverage.
+NextEra has a debt-to-asset ratio of 0.38x, higher than Exelon’s (EXC) 0.28x but lower than Dominion Resources’ 0.48x.
+Its total debt-to-EBITDA (earnings before interest, taxes, depreciation, and amortization) ratio of 3.6x was lower than other players’ ratios except Exelon’s (EXC) 3.4x.
 This means NEE generates higher EBITDA per unit of debt despite being more leveraged than some of its peers, which implies efficient debt utilization.

-NextEra Energy is part of Vanguard Dividend Appreciation ETF (VIG).
-It accounts for 1.15% of the fund’s total holdings.
+NextEra Energy is part of the Vanguard Dividend Appreciation ETF (VIG).
+It accounts for 1.2% of the fund’s total holdings.

 NextEra Energy’s liquidity

-NextEra Energy (NEE) had cash and cash equivalents of $551 million as of June 30, 2015.
-Plus, the company has access to revolving credit lines of $8.1 billion.
-After deducting short-term borrowings, NEE had net available liquidity of $6.7 billion as of June 30, 2015.
+NEE had available liquidity of $7.1 billion as of September 30, 2015, including cash of $1.2 billion.
 Of that, $3.0 billion was available to Florida Power and Light (or FPL).
-The remaining $3.7 billion was available to other businesses, including NextEra Energy Resources (or NEER).
+The remaining $4.1 billion was available to other businesses including NextEra Energy Resources (or NEER).

 With investment-grade credit ratings from rating agencies, NEE is well positioned to raise funds from capital markets if needed.